FOREX-Dollar extends gains against yen as big Fed hike bets ramp up

 "I wouldn't want to be short USDs if the CPI print comes in above 9%."

-The two-year Treasury yield remained elevated at 3.2628% in Tokyo trading on Monday, after reaching 3.3310% at the end of last week, a level not seen since mid-June.
+The two-year Treasury yield eased slightly to 3.2136% in Tokyo trading on Monday, after reaching 3.3310% at the end of last week, a level not seen since mid-June.

-The negative spread between the two- and 10-year yields was 42 basis points, having hit 45 basis points on Friday, the most since August 2000.
+However, the negative spread between the two- and 10-year yields remained a good 40 basis points, having hit 45 basis points on Friday, the most since August 2000.
 An inverted yield curve is widely interpreted as a pre-cursor to a recession.

+"At this time confidence in the growth outlook is much more important.
+On a two-to-three year view, the U.S. is increasingly at risk of stagnation given weak consumption and investment," said Elliot Clarke, senior economist at Westpac.

-The British pound dropped as low as $1.2004 on Friday, a day after the Bank of England raises interest rates by an as-expected half a point at the same time as warning of a protracted downturn.
+The British pound dropped as low as $1.2004 on Friday, a day after the Bank of England raised interest rates by half a point, as expected, while warning of a protracted downturn.

 "The Bank of England's forecast of recession underpins the vulnerability of the pound going forward," Rabobank senior FX strategist Jane Foley wrote in a note, predicting sterling could dip to $1.14 within three months.